-The District of Columbia has taken on the Better Buildings Challenge, a commitment to reduce the energy use of their entire building portfolios by 20% within 10 years, and are is making progress toward their energy reduction goals.
-As of 2018, public sector Challenge partners have cumulatively saved 72 trillion Btus of energy, $686 million, and 1.49 billion gallons of water since the Challenge was launched in 2011.
+The District of Columbia has taken on the Better Buildings Challenge, a commitment to reduce the energy use of its entire building portfolio by 20% within 10 years, and is making progress toward its energy reduction goals.
+As of 2018, public-sector Challenge partners have cumulatively saved 72 trillion Btus of energy, $686 million, and 1.49 billion gallons of water since the Challenge was launched in 2011.

 Better Buildings Accelerators